TheTimmoth/wireui/README.md

 Hint
 -
-At the moment only the creation of a server-client-configuration is supported
+At the moment only the creation of a simple server-client-configuration is supported